markziemann/mitch/README.md

 Take a look at an [example plot set](https://github.com/markziemann/mitch_paper/blob/master/figs/mycharts.pdf).

 ### scRNA-seq

 This type of data is notoriously sparse.
 Mitch works best if there are >1000 genes detected in each cell type (contrast).
 If there are <400 genes present it may cause mitch to run into an error in the MANOVA test due to insufficient degrees of freedom.

+### Infinium DNA methylation data

+Mitch can be applied to Infinium Beadarray methylation data if you have limma results for probes.
+Please see our solution described at our other [repository](https://github.com/markziemann/gmea).

+### Contrbutions

+If you have questions or need help with applying mitch to your work, please raise an issue.